cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 2. `wlp3s0` (Wireless interface)
 3. `enp4s0f0` (Ethernet interface)

 We will rename the Ethernet interface to `enge0` for clarity, using the MAC address `c4:2c:03:36:46:38`.
-The new name `enge0` follows a more consistent naming scheme and avoids the default names like `enoX`, `enpX`, `ensX`, or `ethX`.
+The new name `enge0` follows a more consistent naming scheme.
+Avoids the default names like `enoX`, `enpX`, `ensX`, or `ethX`.
 This naming convention is inspired by the blog post: [www.apalrd.net/posts/2023/tip_link/](https://www.apalrd.net/posts/2023/tip_link/#solution).

 Additionally, we will assign unique MAC addresses to each network interface: